top of page

 Donnett Vanek head shot.JPG

-My art is a way to put down on paper what I have observed and depict the never-ending and intriguing variations of color, shape, texture, and size of plants and insects in the natural world.
-When I observe these plants in their native habitat I’m interested in where they grow, how they grow, how large they grow and the unique relationships they have with pollinators.
-Through my work, I hope to encourage people to consider the important role that native plants play in the ecology of our California landscape.
-Look more closely before pulling what you consider to be a weed.
-It might be the humble Spearleaf Mountain Dandelion.
-While at first glance, a dandelion may not seem as intriguing as the brightly colored and thorny Thistle Sage, it’s no less important to pollinators and the world of native plants.
-Go out and enjoy nature, look closely, look down; you just might be stepping on a tiny beautiful flower that you have never seen before
+My primary interest is California native plants.
+I think of my renderings as portraits.
+I am intrigued by the never-ending variations of color, shape, texture, and size of plants and insects in the natural world.
+I am interested in where they grow, how they grow, how large they grow, and the unique relationships plants have with pollinators.
+Through my work, I hope to encourage people to consider the crucial role that native plants play in the ecology of our landscape.
+Go out and enjoy nature, look closely, look down; you just might be stepping on a tiny beautiful flower you have never seen before.

 bottom of page